Updated: Jun 4, 2019

-Research shows that complicated fad diets and time consuming exercise programs may be helpful for reaching short term weight loss goals, but 7 our of 10 people return to old habits starting that the intense approach was unrealistic with busy schedules and small budgets.
+Research shows that complicated fad diets and time consuming exercise programs may be helpful for reaching short term weight loss goals, but 7 out of 10 people return to old habits stating that the intense approach was unrealistic with busy schedules and small budgets.
 Sound familiar?

 Basic Lifestyle Changes